klp/Portfolio-Interactive-Data-Vis-Sp2021/README.md

 ### Purpose

 This project will visualize health data logged from the users of a mobile app called [One Drop](https://onedrop.today/).
 Users of the visualizations should be able to explore the data in order to reveal patterns in logging behaviors, and provide several portraits of the population of app users.
-The visualization should be able to provide tools for navigating several categorical variables including mobile OS, passive vs. active data collection, data source (CGM, meter, data provider integration), diagnosis type, etc.
+The visualization should be able to provide tools for navigating several categorical variables including logging types, mobile OS, passive vs. active data collection, data source (CGM, meter, data provider integration), diagnosis type, etc.

 ### Audience(s)